CHiPs44/pascalscript/README.md

 First try (see branch `lex-yacc`) was made trying to use `lex` and `yacc` (in fact `flex` and `bison`).

-As of July 2024, another test/validation was made using AntLR4, which lacks C output, but can help to develop lexer, parser & AST structures.
+During July 2024, another test/validation was made using AntLR4, which lacks C output, but can help to develop lexer, parser & AST structures.

 A self-made lexer and parser was then developed.